Senseo Coffee Brewing Revisited

 Do you recommend the Senseo?

-Typically, INeedCoffee stays away from reviews.
-We would prefer to stick to tutorials and tips, however, I felt this was a case where we couldn’t hide the truth.
-The truth is the Senseo makes dreadful coffee.
+Typically, INeedCoffee avoids reviews.
+We would prefer to stick to tutorials and tips.
+However, I felt this was a case where we couldn’t hide the truth.
+The truth is that the Senseo makes dreadful coffee.
 The machine does a disservice to coffee.
-I knew that Senseo was doing a massive advertising blitz, so INeedCoffee couldn’t stay silent on the issue.
+I knew Senseo was doing a massive advertising blitz, so INeedCoffee couldn’t stay silent.

-Can the bitterness be avoided by using 2 pods?
+Can the bitterness be avoided by using two pods?

-The bitterness can’t be corrected by using 2 pods.
-Using 2 pods will only correct the weakness.
-For the Senseo to produce a cup of coffee that isn’t bitter, a quality 3rd party roaster will have to surface that offers fresh Senseo-friendly pods.
+Using two pods will not correct the bitterness; it will only correct the weakness.
+For the Senseo to produce a cup of coffee that isn’t bitter, a quality third-party roaster will have to surface that offers fresh Senseo-friendly pods.

 Have you tried any of the 3rd party pods?

-No. I unloaded my Senseo on the used market shortly before the article was first released.
+No. I unloaded my Senseo on the used market shortly before the article was released.
 I’d advise others to do the same before the price collapses after the holidays.
-My guess is eBay and Amazon Marketplace will be flooded with these machines come January.
+I guess that eBay and Amazon Marketplace will be flooded with these machines in January.

 Where can you buy replacement pods?